Menu

 A lovely cup of tulsi & rose tea

-it yourself, you can find dried tulsi at most herb houses, like Mountain Rose Herbs.
+If you do not grow it yourself, you can find dried tulsi at most herb houses, like Mountain Rose Herbs.
 I love to mix up my own blends, depending on my specific needs & feelings each day.
 If you are looking for a little inspiration, I personally find tulsi works especially well with chamomile, rose, jasmine, rosehips, & lemon balm, as well as with green tea if you are looking for some caffeine too.
-If you prefer to buy it premixed or bagged, you will find numerous tulsi teas on the market, including an amazing Tulsi + Rose one from Herbal Revolution.
+If you prefer to buy it premixed or bagged, you will find numerous tulsi teas on the market, including our Botanical Bliss Tea & an amazing Tulsi + Rose one from Herbal Revolution.

 In addition to being used as tea, tulsi is also steam-distilled to create essential oil & hydrosols.
 These can be applied to the skin or diffused in the home to help promote harmony.
 I enjoy bringing large ‘bouquets’ of cut stems & flowers inside to help fragrance our home too.
 This has the added benefit of ensuring I easily have fresh leaves at hand to muddle into drinks too.